20th Armored DIVISION

 Maj.
 Gen. John W. Leonard (Aug 45 - inactivation)

-Campaign Map of the European Theater
+Campaign Map of the 20th Armored Division

 The 20th Armored Division arrived at Le Havre, France, 16 February 1945.
 After training at Buchy, it moved through, Belgium to Langendernbach, Germany, 10 April.
 At Marktbreit, the Division was attached to the III Corps; 20 April.
 Three days later, it was detached and reassigned to the XV Corps, Seventh Army, at Wurzburg, Germany.
 Elements of the Division first saw action as Task Force Campbell when a false surrender by the enemy resulted in fighting in the town of Dorf, 25 April.
 The Division assembled near Deiningen and reconnoitered for routes to the Danube.
 The Danube was crossed, 28 April, the 20th meeting sporadic resistance.
 Elements seized the bridge over the Paar River at Schrobenhausen and secured crossings over the Ilm River.
 The 20th attacked Munich, 29 April, smashing the fanatical opposition of the SS barracks and Antitank School, and capturing the city the next day.
 The Division crossed the Inn River at Wasserburg, 3 May, entered Traunstein, 4 May, and was moving toward Salzburg when it received word that hostilities would cease in Europe.